Grant592/grant592.github.io/_posts/2022-05-31-databricks-part1.md

         artist_data['tracks'].extend(tracks)
 ```

-And finally we can retrieve the aduio featurs for each track in a similar fashion. we can pass up to 100 tracks per API call for this request.
+And finally we can retrieve the audio features for each track in a similar fashion.
+We can pass up to 100 tracks per API call for this request.

 ```python
 output = []